Skip links

 Becoming Accountable

 One of the best things that you’ll learn quickly in group therapies is that you can become stronger with your peers compared to dealing with your problems alone.
-Groups in this kind of therapy feel they’re all on the same boat and are heading towards a common goal.
+Groups in this kind of therapy feel they’re all in the same boat and are heading toward a common goal.
 Each member will feel that they are responsible for as well as accountable to each other.

 There’s a great deal of value that members can get from having this kind of mutual responsibility.
 For example, when one member is in a tough time and is close to having a relapse, they can count on each other to help that individual get through such a challenging phase in his or her life.